matejkvassay/matejchain/examples/simple_chatbot/README.md

 ## About
-This is the most minimal example of simple chatbot application using `matejchain` with `chainlit` backend and front-end.
+This is the most minimal example of simple tool using chatbot application using `matejchain` with `chainlit` backend and front-end.

 See more about chainlit at: https://docs.chainlit.io/get-started/overview